Mohammed bin Rashid Space Centre: DubaiSat-1

-DubaiSat-1 is an earth observation satellite, and was the first ever satellite launched by the Mohammed bin Rashid Space Centre.
-The DubaiSat-1 project was carried out in an agreement with Satrec Initiative, a satellite manufacturing company based in South Korea.
-It was designed and developed by Satrec Initiative, with participation of Emirati engineers from MBRSC.
+The first satellite launched by MBRSC Was DubaiSat-1, an earth observation satellite built by Satrec Initiative, a South Korean satellite manufacturing firm.

 DubaiSat-1 was launched on 29 July 2009 from the Baikonur launch site in Kazakhstan, aboard a Dnepr launch vehicle.
-With a diameter of around 1.2 metres and a height of 1.35 metres, the satellite has a deck-and-longeron type structure, allowing easy assembly and disassembly.
-DubaiSat-1 weighs less than 200 kg including a 50 kg payload mass, and its average power consumption is less than 150 watts.
+With a diameter of around 1.2 meters and a height of 1.35 metres, the satellite has a deck-and-longeron type structure, allowing easy assembly and disassembly.
+Dubai-Sat-1 weighs less than 200 kg including a 50 kg payload mass, and its average power consumption is less than 150 watts.

-DubaiSat-1 moves at a Low Earth orbit (LEO) and generates high-resolution optical images at 2.5 m in panchromatic and at 5 m in multispectral bands.
-These images are used by various governmental and private organisations within the United Arab Emirates and across the globe.
-The satellite imagery from DubaiSat-1 is used for a wide range of applications including infrastructure development, urban planning, and environment monitoring and protection.
-DubaiSat-1 images are also useful for promoting geosciences and remote sensing research in the region, and for supporting different scientific disciplines in private and academic sectors.
+Dubai-Sat-1 is in a Low Earth orbit (LEO) and generates high-resolution panchromatic optical images with a resolution of 2.5 m.
+These images are used for a wide range of applications including infrastructure development, urban planning, and environment monitoring and protection.
+DubaiSat-1 images are also useful for promoting geosciences and remote sensing research.

-Images from DubaiSat-1 have been used to monitor the overall development of mega projects like the Palm Islands and Al Maktoum International Airport in Dubai.
-Satellite imagery from the satellite has also been used to monitor relief efforts during 2011 Tōhoku earthquake and tsunami in Japan.
-The images of the tsunami and earthquake-affected cities were provided to UN-SPIDER, the United Nations Platform for Space-based Information for Disaster Management and Emergency Response, and the Japan Aerospace Exploration Agency (JAXA).
-DubaiSat-1 completed its sixth year in orbit on 21 August 2015.
+Images from Dubai-Sat-1 have been used to monitor the overall development of mega projects like the Palm Islands and Al Maktoum International Airport in Dubai, and to monitor relief efforts during 2011 Tōhoku earthquake and tsunami in Japan.